kamrul69/Statistics-for-Data-Science-and-Business-analysis/README.md

 <img src="./images/Numerical Variables.png" width="600" height="300">
 ### Histogram -By using the frequency table
 In Excel, the histogram is a special type of chart.
 In the latest versions of Excel, you should only select your dataset and insert a type of chart, called Histogram.
 Alternatively, there is a special histogram tool in the Analysis Toolpak that Excel supports.
 Other software will only let you create a histogram, once you have created a frequency distribution table.
 This is also the skill that you should acquire.
 ###### The intervals in the excel histogram are called 'bins'.
 You can specify the number of bins or the width of the bins.
+This exercise based on this file(2.5.The-Histogram-exercise.xlsx).
+Try it out.
 <img src="./images/Histogram.jpg" width="600" height="300">